malramsay64/phd-thesis/03_Dynamics/results.md

 - Pressure dependence
     - [@Ediger1996]
     - Does the fragility change with compression?

-- Measure heat capacity
-    - How to do this?

 - Step dynamics / hops
     - can this be ignored